valentin-31/sign-up-form/README.md

 This project is a simultaion of a sing up form

-It has all the bassic requirements
+It has all the basic requirements, simulating a real website